jonathan-acquesta/vibbra-hourglass/README.md

 - JWT Authentication
 - SQL Server

+## Domain-Driven Design (DDD) Architecture
+The DDD architecture is a software development approach that focuses on the problem domain and collaboration between subject matter experts and developers to create a rich and efficient model.
+The architecture is divided into layers, including Domain, Application, Infrastructure, and Presentation.

+Layers
+- Application
+- Services
+- Domain
+- CrossCutting
+- Infra
+- Test

 ## Installation and Execution

 Follow the steps below to clone and set up the project in your local environment: